lenincompres/DOM.create/README.md

 ```

 NOTE:
-* Giving an element an *id:* creates a global variable (of the same name) to hold that element.
+* Giving an element an *id:* creates a global variable (with that same name) to hold the element.
 * Use *text:* or *innerText:*, *html:* or *innerHTML:*, or simply *content:* for the element's inner content.

-### Create: as an Element Method
+### Create, an Element Method

-You may call directly on and DOM element.
+You may invoke the *create* method directly on an element to model it.

 ```javascript
 someElement.create({